-1 Materials provide multiple opportunities for students to develop, practice, and demonstrate mastery of appropriate scientific and engineering practices as outlined in the TEKS М Materiale starts sizely, and extensationly, develop students/ sentent he suited as and skills as 2 Materials strategically and systematically develop students content knowledge and skills as IVI 2 appropriate for the concept and grade level or course as outlined in the TEKS.
-Materials include sufficient opportunities, as outlined in the TEKS, for students to ask Μ 3 questions and plan and conduct classroom, laboratory, and field investigations and to engage in problem-solving to develop an understanding of science concepts in problem solving to develop an anderstanding of selence concepts.
+1 Materials provide multiple opportunities for students to develop, practice, and demonstrate mastery of appropriate scientific and engineering practices as outlined in the TEKS. М mastery of appropriate scientific and engineering practices as outlined in the TEKS.
+2 Materials strategically and systematically develop students' content knowledge and skills as appropriate for the concept and grade level or course as outlined in the TEKS. М 2 appropriate for the concept and grade level or course as outlined in the TEKS.
+Materials include sufficient opportunities, as outlined in the TEKS, for students to ask М 3 questions and plan and conduct classroom, laboratory, and field investigations and to engage in problem-solving to develop an understanding of science concepts.